Aviation critical enabler for India's $5 tn economy bid: Puri

-New Delhi/Bengaluru, Feb 3 (IANS) Civil Aviation Minister Hardeep Singh Puri on Wednesday said that aviation sector is one of the critical enablers for India's endeavour towards a $5 trillion economy.
+New Delhi/Bengaluru: Civil Aviation Minister Hardeep Singh Puri on Wednesday said that aviation sector is one of the critical enablers for India's endeavour towards a $5 trillion economy.

 Addressing a virtual session organised by Ficci during the Aero India 2021, he said: "Today, India is the third largest domestic aviation market and poised to become third largest in the overall civil aviation market very soon."